thephpleague/uri-src/docs/interfaces/7.0/idn.md

 $result['isTransitionalDifferent'];  // returns false
 ```

-In contrast, when using the `Idna` class the code becomes:
+In contrast, when using the `Converter` class the code becomes:

 ```php
 <?php